redashu/linux_advanced/linux-miscellaneous/README.md

   4.  first task is open firefox browser and try to open google website this task must go smooth
   5.  don't close the browser and try to open gedit text editor , make sure this user is not able to open gedit remaining all users can do that
   6.  now find the process id of running firefox and store that id in a file called firefoxpid.txt under home directory of <linuxexam> user
-  7.  now transfer that file
-  8. Now from your client machine open browser and type http://serverIP to see the data of /var/www/html/user_data
+  7.  use firefoxpid.txt file in such a way so that next time you create any user in linux machine that file must be available to new users home directory
+  8.  also copy firefoxpid.txt to /tmp/ directory from  <linuxexam> user
+  9.  create a new user called <exam1> with password <123#?> and check after login to this user that he automatically gets firefoxpid.txt in home directory
+  10. now  delete /tmp/firefoxpid.txt from <exam1> user.
 ```

 </p>